 andpatch

-correspond to the current Gitea version.run the doctor on the original database
+run the doctor on the original database

 exit exit sudo -i -u gitea HOME=/var/lib/gitea GITEA_WORK_DIR=/var/lib/gitea /usr/bin/gitea -c /etc/gitea/app.ini doctor --all HOME=/var/lib/gitea GITEA_WORK_DIR=/var/lib/gitea /usr/bin/gitea -c /etc/gitea/app.ini doctor --all --fix